Skip to content

 Use the search

-Press S or / to search the documentation.
-The search indexes all pages and code blocks.
+Press S or / to search.
+Indexes all pages and code blocks.

 Dark mode

-Click the icon in the header to toggle dark mode.
+Click the icon in the header to toggle.

 Edit on GitHub

 Found an error?
-Click the icon on any page to suggest an edit.
+Click on any page to suggest a fix.